-- Or didn’t – and don’t – you know that the saints will judge the world?
+- Or don’t you *know that the saints will judge the world?
 And if the world is judged by you, are you unworthy of the smallest court cases?

-- Didn’t – and don’t – you know that we will judge angels?
+- Don’t you *know that we will judge angels?
 How much more the ordinary things of life?

-- Therefore, if you indeed have judgement in the ordinary things of life, why appoint the men who didn’t – and don’t – have any standing in the church to judge?
+- So if you indeed have judgement in the ordinary things of life, why appoint the men who aren’t *esteemed in the church to judge?

 - I say this to your shame.
-So isn’t there a wise man among you who’s able to discriminate between his brothers?
+So isn’t there a wise man among you who’s able to judge between his brothers?

 - But instead, brother goes to court against brother, and this before unbelievers!